Mission Acres, California: History

+By May 1916, about 50 homes had been built in the vicinity in a year.
+Angeles Mesa began work on a $5,000 store and café building designed to replicate the San Fernando Mission's convent building; the replica fronted what was then called Brand Boulevard, now Sepulveda.
+In September 1916, the Los Angeles Board of Education adopted a recommendation that three acres be bought by the board at a cost of $1,200 so that it would be reserved for the eventual construction of a school for Mission Acres.

 After two years, the value of land sold amounted to over $1,000,000.
 At this same time, February 1917, the company initiated another active sales campaign, which this time emphasized the high cost of living in the city compared to the new rural communities, and by the first week $15,000 worth of closed sales were made.
+The model acre farm continued to attract attention as an example of how an acre of land could be used to sustain a home while producing a surplus for profit; it contained avocados and other fruit trees, vegetables, a model poultry plant, and quarters for pigeons and rabbits.
+By this time, Mission Acres was recognized by the Los Angeles Times as "one of the best poultry sections of the state."

 As the community began to consolidate, the establishment of a new club house was proposed and $2500 of private subscriptions were donated for its construction.
 Designed by architect Alexander G. Shaw, a resident of the Mission Acres townsite, it was expected to be completed by the end of April 1917.
 In June, one of the roads that crossed the site, Orange avenue, had its name changed to Betkouski avenue in honor of the president of the city council, Martin F. Betkouski; this change did not satisfy the residents of Orange avenue and so the Mission Acres Improvement Association asked the council to remove the name and substitute it for Burnet avenue, a name which continues to this day.

 In August 1918, 50 year old resident J. T. Matthews, who was employed as a watchman at the Newhall tunnel was taken into custody, had his work instruments confiscated, and was charged in violation of the espionage act after neighbors complained of his disagreement with Wilson's declaration of war against Germany.
 In April 1919, the women's committee of Mission Acres reported $1050 in Victory Drive returns.